KaleidoZhouYN/Pytorch_FRS/readme.md

 ![](./feature-select/feature-norm-pic.png)

-which shows the l2-norm is linear with image quality.
+which shows the l2-norm is positive correlated with image quality.

 ------